yozaam/myCrypto/README.md

 mine~~\
 MVP readyyy!!\
 Issue :dev-peer is considering invalid for dev blockchain(mayber coz diff wallets, need to add import wallet also)\\\
+//yes its the different wallets, testing some soln ideas now